yalemssa/api_environment_setup/README.md

 You can update ArchivesSpace data in bulk with Python using a spreadsheet as input.
 To update a top container indicator you only need the URI of the top container and the new box number.
 However, you may also want to include the old box number in your spreadsheet so that you can keep track of the previous value while preparing your data and to have a record if something goes wrong.

 The easiest way to retrieve existing data from ArchivesSpace and prepare it for update is via the MySQL database.
-Retrieving data from the API is much slower, and it takes extra work to manipulate the JSON response into the spreadsheet formats that many archivists rely on use to create and update archival description.
+Retrieving data from the API is often slower, and it takes extra processing to manipulate the JSON response into the spreadsheet formats that many archivists rely on use to create and update archival description.
 Here is a sample query for retrieving top container indicators for two series within a single collection:

 ```
 select DISTINCT CONCAT('/repositories/', tc.repo_id, '/top_containers/', tc.id) as uri